Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 "Garr-avf."
 Ukusevi sat opposite him and for the moment two very alien cultures considered each other carefully.

 Garr-avf spoke first. "...We’re just mortals like you," he said.
 "We aren’t divine beings, we weren’t sent here by the Almighty as far as I know.
-I know that raises… questions.
+I know that raises... questions.
 Difficult ones."

 "Yes, it did," Ukusevi agreed.
 "Some of my people left last night.
-We had a… difference of opinion, you could say."
+We had a... difference of opinion, you could say."

 He tilted his head curiously.
 "You’re here talking with me.
-So I assume that means…?"
+So I assume that means...?"

-"I’m… confused," Uku confessed.
+"I’m... confused," Uku confessed.
 "I don’t know what to believe right now.
 My belly tells me one thing, the Chant tells me two or three others, and my head is pulled taut between all of them.
-If you aren’t divine beings—***If*** - then… how do you know you aren’t defying the Almighty’s plan?"
+If you aren’t divine beings—***If*** - then... how do you know you aren’t defying the Almighty’s plan?"

 Garr-avf made a duck-shrugging gesture.
 "I don’t.
 I *doubt* we are," he said.
 "I don’t know what the Almighty’s plan is, or even if He has one.
 My people don’t even think about the Almighty in the way you do.
 All I can say is, we don’t claim to be divine beings, and we doubt the Hunters are either."

 Inwardly, Uku was trembling.
-If the Hunt - if the *Punishers* were not agents of divine justice then… then that left a hole in her core where her whole sense of the world and the way of it had once stood.
+If the Hunt - if the *Punishers* were not agents of divine justice then... then that left a hole in her core where her whole sense of the world and the way of it had once stood.
 The very idea sent dreadful cold tendrils along her limbs.

 Out loud, though, her voice was level, calm and mild.
 "If you are not - and if *they* are not—then that would mean my people have suffered all of *this—"* she waved her hand at everything around them to indicate the whole world, " - for no reason.
-That the last four hundred and seventeen years were just… *misfortune."*
+That the last four hundred and seventeen years were just... *misfortune."*

 Garr-avf ducked his head solemnly.
 "It would imply that, yes."

-"That seems a… a *bleak* way of looking at things.
+"That seems a... a *bleak* way of looking at things.
 Don’t your people believe in meaning?
 In *structure?"*

 Garr-avf tilted his head.
 "Do you *want* the Almighty to be angry with you?"